behnam-mk/goldendict/README.md

 This project is licensed under the <b>GNU GPLv3+</b> license, a copy of which can be found in the `LICENSE.txt` file.

-## Support

-Users looking for support should file an issue in the official [GoldenDict issue tracker](https://github.com/goldendict/goldendict/issues), or even better: submit a [pull request](https://github.com/goldendict/goldendict/pulls) if you have a fix available.
-General questions should be asked on the [official GoldenDict forum](http://goldendict.org/forum/).